ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-flowtypes}

-The SAT protocol defines three (3) stages for a unidirectional asset transfer.
-These stages occur following the transfer set-up.
+The SAT protocol defines three (3) stages for a unidirectional asset transfer:

 - Transfer Initiation stage (Stage-1):
   These flows deal with commencing a transfer from one gateway to another.
 Several tasks are involved, including (but not limited to):